Carly Pearce: 2009–2016: Beginnings

 Pearce moved to Nashville, Tennessee, at age 19 to pursue a country music career.
-She would later describe her early years in Nashville similar to a "roller coaster" ride.
+She would later describe her early years in Nashville as similar to a "roller coaster" ride.
 She signed a developmental deal with Sony Music Nashville in 2012.
 Pearce's producer was fired from the label.
 With the producer's termination, Pearce lost her deal with Sony.
 She later said that experience of having an opportunity and then losing it was difficult.
 In a 2017 interview with Nash Country Daily, Pearce commented, "Of course there were moments that I wanted to quit music.
 My condo has seen many tears and heard many prayers at night.
 I've always known I wanted to do this, and like I said a little earlier, when you open your brain to still staying in the game and waiting it out and fighting and really understanding that this is a business."
 After losing the opportunity, she took a series of part-time jobs to help make ends meet.
 Among these jobs was cleaning Airbnb's.

 While working part-time jobs, Pearce began networking with other performers and executives in the country music industry.
 Around this time, she met Pete Fisher, who was the vice president and general manager of the Grand Ole Opry.
 Fisher provided Pearce the opportunity to perform on the Opry in 2015 (which was before she had a recording contract).
 From their professional relationship, Fisher informed record producer Busbee about her musical abilities and interests.
 In 2015, Busbee signed her to a developing artist deal.

 In 2016, Pearce was featured on the track "Wasn't That Drunk" by the country group Josh Abbott Band.
 Released as a single that year, it peaked at number 37 on the Billboard Country Airplay chart.
 Her performance on the song allowed Pearce to gain exposure to country radio stations.
 She also performed with the Josh Abbott Band on television, including a performance on Jimmy Kimmel Live!
 The same year, Pearce was being brought to the attention of multiple Nashville record labels.
 However, all had declined to sign her.
 In an interview with Forbes, she recalled being told by several industry professionals to move home or pursue other interests.
 The same year, Busbee produced a track co-written by Pearce entitled "Every Little Thing".
 Released independently, it was picked up for radio airplay on Sirius XM's The Highway channel, where it received widespread recognition.
 Following its recognition, Pearce was offered multiple recording contracts.
 She ultimately chose to sign with Big Machine Records.